Coherent-Partners/Spark-iOS-swift-sdk/README.md

 The Spark iOS SDK enables you to run your WASM models on the iOS platform.

 ## Getting started
 The SDK is available as a Swift package and can be added to an Xcode project via Swift Package Manager.
-Right now, we will be providing a copy of the package as source code, so you can add it to your project as a local dependency.
-In future, it will be available via Swift Package Manager.

 ## Installation